zeFresk/pyrauli/docs/guides/how_to_circuit.rst

 ======================

-This guide provides recipes for the primary workflow in ``pyrauli``: building a ``Circuit`` object and using it to evolve an ``Observable``.
+This guide provides recipes for the primary workflow in ``pyrauli``: building a :py:class:`~pyrauli.Circuit` object and using it to evolve an :py:class:`~pyrauli.Observable`.

 Construct a Basic Circuit
 -------------------------

-The ``Circuit`` class is the main entry point.
+The :py:class:`~pyrauli.Circuit` class is the main entry point.
 You initialize it with the number of qubits and then add gates sequentially.
-Finally you run the circuit on a target Observable.
+Finally, you run the circuit on a target Observable.

 .. literalinclude:: /../tests/snippets/test_basic_circuit.py
    :language: python